 Indigenous Plant Diva, wild tea crafter, artist

 2017 Ellen and Warren Tallman Writer in Residence at Simon Fraser University, Cecily Nicholson is the administrator of the artist-run centre Gallery Gachet and has worked since 2000 in the downtown eastside neighbourhood of Vancouver, on Musqueam, Squamish and Tsleil-Waututh territories.
-She belongs to the Joint Effort prison abolitionist group and is a member of the Research Ethics Board for Emily Carr University.
+She belongs to the Joint Effort prison abolitionist group and is a member of the Research Ethics Board for Emily Carr University of Art + Design.
 Cecily is the author of Triage and From the Poplars, winner of the 2015 Dorothy Livesay prize for poetry.

 Emily Carr student, designer, curious human

-Studying at Emily Carr University of Art and Design, Celine Hong is in the third year of her industrial design bachelor’s degree.
-With a background in athletics, she is a rowing coach at University of British Columbia for the John MS Lecky Boathouse community programs.
-She has done design work as a Research Assistant for the Emily Carr Health Design Lab, collaborating with partners like the BC Ministry of Health, the Provincial Health Services Authority, and the Canadian Produce Marketing Association.
+As an industrial design student at Emily Carr University of Art + Design, Celine Hong has done design work as a Research Assistant for the Emily Carr Health Design Lab, collaborating with partners like the BC Ministry of Health, the Provincial Health Services Authority, and the Canadian Produce Marketing Association.
 She participated in Emily Carr’s Liminal Labs at the Triennale di Milano, and their explorations into relocation and collaboration.
-Celine is currently working on a concept for redesigning the city of Vancouver's transportation system for 2035, basing the entire downtown core on human-powered mobility and refining ideas around rail systems using pedal powered pods.
+Hong most recently worked on a concept for redesigning the city of Vancouver's transportation system for 2035, basing the entire downtown core on human-powered mobility and refining ideas around rail systems using pedal powered pods.
+With a background in athletics, she is also a rowing coach at University of British Columbia for the John MS Lecky Boathouse community programs.

 Philosophy, education, photography